 - You have had sex and didn’t use contraception

 - If the condom split or came off during sex

-- If you have forgotten to take your pill
+- If you have forgotten to take your pill or taken it incorrectly

 If you act quickly emergency contraception will usually prevent a pregnancy.

 - A tablet known as emergency hormonal contraception.
 There are 2 types of tablet - Levonelle (works within 3 days (72 hours) after sex), or Ella One (Works within 5 days (120 hours) after sex).
 Both are more effective the sooner you take it.

 - The emergency IUD (also known as the copper coil), can be used up to 5 days (120 hours) after sex and is the most effective.
 After this, the IUD will protect you from pregnancy up to 5 – 10 years.